saliormoon/Cookbook/recipes/FilteringNodesGraph.md

 require("internal").load("/path/to/file/world-graph-setup.js");
 ```

-The data in the example graph connects captials to countries, countries to
+The data in the example graph connects capitals to countries, countries to
 continents, and all continents to a single root node.
 The structure looks like
 this: